 Q: How did you come up with the uniformly sized user groups?

 A: Based on our research, these are the most prevalent use cases for running experiments.

 A: When we were evaluating the different options, one important criterion is which implementation provides you with the most flexibility and allows the most use cases.
-Applying test groups on the line item level is the far better option in that aspect.
+Applying test groups on the line item level is the best option so far.

-Q: What happens if the user doesn't have a cookie?
+Q: What happens if the user does not have a cookie?

-A: This user will not see anything within this campaign.
-The line items within the campaign all have a test group assigned, which requires the user to fall into a test group.
-If we encounter an unknown user, we simply won’t bid on the request.
+A: That user will not see anything within this campaign.
+The line items within the campaign have assigned test group, which makes the user part of a test group.
+If we encounter an unknown user, there will be no bidding on the request.

-Q: What happens if the user deletes their cookie and it gets reset?
+Q: What happens if the user deletes the cookies and it gets reset?

-A: The user may be assigned to a different user group.
+A: The user may get assigned to a different user group.